 Zamir celebrates its 50th year of touching people’s hearts in the 2018-19 season with programs and initiatives that will enhance Zamir’s legacy for the future, recall past accomplishments and launch new initiatives to continue Zamir’s reputation as “America’s foremost Jewish choral ensemble” (American Record Guide).

 - Creation of a first-ever international virtual choir using Louis Lewandowski’s great “Halleluyoh,” performed by hundreds of singers from around the world and capturing a Jewish musical gem that can be seen across the globe and preserved for years to come.
 For details on how to submit your entry, visit https://www.zcbvirtualchoir.com.
-Deadline is May 31, 2018.
+Deadline is the end of July, 2018.

 - A cabaret-style kick-off celebration on Thursday evening, October 11, 2018, at Newton City Hall, premiering the “Halleluyoh” Virtual Choir, and delighting in food, drink, and a few of Zamir’s favorite selections.
 Seating is limited.
 Reserve now!

 - An in-depth, web-based resource for any musical professional, conductor, singer, scholar, or music lover looking for choral music connected to the Jewish traditions.
 Cataloguing these works is Zamir’s way of sustaining a precious cultural heritage.